vt-asaplab/e-SeaFL/README.md

 - **AssistingNodeCode/**: Contains the `AssistingNodeCode.py` file, which manages the operations of assisting nodes in the system.
 - **AesModeCTR-master/**: Contains the C++ implementation for AES encryption in CTR mode.
 - **Compilation Scripts**:
-  - `auto_setup`: Bash script to automatically install the required libraries and packages.
+  - `auto_setup.sh`: Bash script to automatically install the required libraries and packages.
   - `script.sh`: Bash script to compile necessary binaries (`aggregation.so`, `AesModeCTR`) and run the entire system.

 ## Prerequisites